mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 The adjacency list consists of a set of rows, where the first node in each row is connected to all subsequent nodes in that same row.
 It is therefore more concise than the edge list (in which each relationship has its own row), but unlike the edge list it does not result in rows of equal length (each row in an edge list typically has two values, representing the pair of nodes).
 Adjacency lists are relatively rare in practice but can sometimes be useful formats for directly gathering network data in small networks and are supported by many network analysis software packages.

-In the following chunk of code, we convert the network object we created above into an adjacency list and examine a couple of the rows.
+In the following chunk of code, we convert the network object we created above into an adjacency list using the `igraph::as_adj_edge_list()` function and examine a couple of the rows.

 ```r